nicusX/flink-sql-local-playground/README.md

 To use the Flink SQL Client from your host machine, you need to have the Flink distribution installed locally and the `FLINK_HOME` environment variable configured.

 > ⚠️ **Important:** make sure your local Flink distribution is Flink 1.20.x.
-The Flink 2.x client or version much earlier than 1.20 may not work with Flink 1.20.3 used in the playground.
+The Flink SQL client version 2.x or earlier than 1.20 may not work with Flink 1.20.3 used in the playground.

 **Download and extract Flink distribution:**